 Selected topics in mathematics chosen to satisfy the General Studies program requirement in mathematics.
 A course designed to demonstrate the fundamental nature of mathematics and its applications in modern life through a non-algebraic introduction to the concepts of statistics.
 Topics include random sampling, design of surveys and experiments, information from samples, confidence intervals, elementary probability, examining numbers and data critically, graphing and data analysis, written discussion of numerical analysis, and simulation.
 A TI-30 XIIs or TI-83 calculator is required.
 Applications considered throughout.
 Prerequisites: C or better in MATH 098 or placement by mathematics assessment test and C or better in ENG 098.
+May not be taken for credit if credit already received for MATH 111.
 [L,N] (Fa,Sp) 3 credits